Skip to main content

 Fontaine-de-Vaucluse is a beautiful village to visit

 Magical morning walk along the Sorgue River at Fontaine-de-Vaucluse and then down river to the town, L’Isle Sur la Sorgue.
 Legends and a rich industrial heritage linked to the river here.
 After a casual lunch in town, we visit one of Provence’s most well known icons; the Abbaye de Senanque.
-Just before dinner, a sommelier comes to our B&B for an olive oil workshop.
-Alfresco dinner to follow casually at the B&B with a champagne toast to our magical week in Provence.
+Farewell dinner together at nearby village.

 Lunch & Dinner included